Narasimha-Potturi/Shell-Scripting-Projects/README.md

 # Shell-Scripting-Projects
-## This repo has various examples of shell scripting projects which you can try.
+## This repo has various examples of shell scripting projects which you can try with the excercises in the repo.

 **To practise these Excercies you require a Linux environment.
 If you are worried of not having access to a Linux environment or If you are using a Windows machine and want to get a feel of Linux, don't worry I have got you covered on that.**